kanbanyte/sepa/assessments/sadrr.md

 This component represents the system that controls the movement of the robot arm.
 At the present stage, the robot is already capable of performing pick-and-place tasks accurately.
 With the addition of the computer vision system, the Motion Controller should make decisions based on visual data received through the **Item Position Topic**.
-Since the control system already exists, it will simply be represented by 2 components:
+Since the control system already exists, it will simply be represented by 2 hypothetical components:
 * **Some Robot Axe Controller**\
 This hypothetical component controls motion of the axes of the robot arm.
 * **Some Robot Joint Controller**\